a-sh-dev/hyd_ruby_terminal_app/README.md

     - How about an encouragement?
     - Call it a day
 - ***How about an encouragement?***
-  - Generally the same as above, except a female speech/speak function can be enabled to read out the encouragement
+  - Generally the same as above, except a female speech/speak function can be enabled to read out the encouragement and also the exception of response prompting to every encouragement (with the smileys)
+  - Subsequenty, three options are available:
+    - More laugh
-  - Under the three available options, the second option will be How about a laugh?
+    - How about a laugh?
+    - Call it a day

 When the user calls it a day, the last entry point is prompted to update how their feeling, after displaying *"So, user_name...
 How you doing (feeling) now?"*